Denver Doctorate and PhD in Social Work Programs (DSW)

 Can't decide?
 Some social work schools offer a hybrid of both.
 Hybrid DSW programs may combine campus and online courses throughout the year.
 Others may rely primarily on online coursework but require short campus residencies.

 Every school designs their program differently, so be sure to contact Doctorate in Social Work programs directly to learn more.

 The Council on Social Work Education (CSWE) accredits BSW and MSW programs.
 Doctorate in social work programs have other standards applied.
 Since regulations vary between states, your state board may state that a doctoral program must be in a school that has an accredited master's program -- or that the university itself have regional accreditation.

 Doctor in Social Work programs, unlike the MSW programs, are not subject to programmatic accreditation.
 However, the Council on Social Work Education (CSWE) considers faculty qualifications when evaluating programs for accreditation – having faculty with doctoral degrees is a plus.

-Choose a DSW or PhD in Social Work Degree in Denver
+Find 1 DSW and PhD in Social Work Programs in Denver Below:

 SOURCES: [i] bls.gov/OOH/community-and-social-service/social-workers.htm#tab-4 | [ii] onetonline.org/link/summary/21-1022.00 |[iii] onetonline.org/link/summary/25-1113.00 | Sources for Table: socialwelfare.berkeley.edu/doctoral-program | luskin.ucla.edu/social-welfare/apply-now/phd-social-welfare/ | waldenu.edu/doctoral/phd-in-social-work/curriculum/addictions-and-social-work | socialwork.utah.edu/academics-resources/phd/phd-curriculum/